alanqicao/Netflix-clone/README.md

-# Getting Started with Create React App
+# Keep Learning
+## The purpose of building a NetFlix using React is to keep practice React skill

+This NetFlix clone page have fade in banner when you scroll, API call from other website, auto play movie trailer, and some css slow fade hover.

+And auto play from YouTube

 Page view https://netflix-clone-32eac.web.app/

+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).